 Q: Is it better to use kilometers or miles?

 A: The choice depends on your location and the context.
-Most countries use kilometers as the standard unit of measurement, while the United States primarily uses miles.
+Because of that, most countries use kilometers as the standard unit of measurement, while the United States primarily uses miles.
 In international contexts, it's often necessary to convert between the two units.

 Q: How accurate are online conversion tools?